 This research was conducted with Dalit women from villages in Raichur district and it is important to gain a brief historical understanding of the context to be able to understand people's perceptions.
 Raichur district, as discussed in the Introductory Chapter, is one of the northern districts in Karnataka and forms a part of the economically and politically neglected Hyderabad-Karnataka region.
 It has been a part of the Vijayanagar empire, the Adil Shahs of Bijapur and then the Nizam of Hyderabad.
-It became a part of the northern of the Nizam surrendered to the Indian army.
+It became a part of the nation state only on September 17th, 1948, when the Nizam surrendered to the Indian army.
 One can clearly see the continuation of a feudal land system based on caste hierarchies.
 The nomenclature Raichur comes from 'Raja' (Racha)+ 'Oor' which means place or town of the Kings (Gazetteer, 1970, p.2).
 It is ironical that though the name suggests royal standards it is one of the poorest districts of the State.